-Therefore, the board should request periodic updates from management on the effectiveness of the company's engagement activities - for example:
+Therefore, the board should request periodic updates from management on the effectiveness of the company's engagement activities:

-- Does the company understand and engage with the priorities of its largest shareholders and key stakeholders? - Are the right people engaging with these stakeholders and how is the investor relations (IR) role changing, if at all? - What is the board's position on meeting with investors and stakeholders, and which independent directors should be involved?
+- Does the company understand and engage with the priorities of its largest shareholders and key stakeholders? - Are the right people engaging with these stakeholders and how is the investor relations (IR) role changing (if at all)? - What is the board's position on meeting with investors and stakeholders?
+Which independent directors should be involved?